Spray Foam Insulation within Roofs

 2) Many say it has a British Board of Agreement BBA approval which means the same thing.

 3) Some give guarantees for 25 years or so.

 Everyone in the spray foam industry seems to be pushing the benefits of spray foam, however why do many independent surveyors still not like it or recommend it and many surveyors who are valuers will down value a property because it has the insulation.

 We have heard that also the National Federation of Roofing Contractors doesn't recommend it.
 It could be argued that the National Federation of Roofing Contractors are losing out with this technology as it is a competing technology they are losing roof work, however independent surveyors have no reason to recommend it or not recommend it.

 They still get paid for their reports either way.
 Read on to learn more about spray foam problems.

-The main argument against it for many years has been that any dampness getting in or condensation being caused, lead to rotting of roof trusses and battens and purlins.
+The main argument against it for many years has been that any dampness getting in or condensation being caused, leading to rotting of roof trusses, battens and purlins.

 This could cause problems in a manner of ways:

 - The rain from the outside can get in through a tile or slate that has become displaced (we know that they shouldn't become displaced once you have used this product but they do.)

 Roof has moss but no visual signs of how water is getting in